 As the interest rate will fluctuate, this type of mortgage makes it less straight forward for you to budget.
 While you will benefit if interest rates fall, you will also be worse off should they rise.

-Dependent on how low the lenders base/variable rate is and with many other products available, it may be in your interest to move to a mortgage with a special rate, such as a fixed, capped or discounted product to protect against future rises.
+Dependent on how low the lenders base/variable rate is calculated and with many other products available, it may be in your interest to move to a mortgage with a special rate, such as a fixed or discounted product to protect against future rises.

 Very often cashback offers are accompanied by redemption penalties which tie you to them for several years.
-Some lenders do offer small cashbacks to help cover costs and fees, which are usually repayable if you should leave them within the first 2 years.
+Some lenders do offer small cashbacks to help cover costs and fees, which are usually repayable if you should leave them within the product period, you should check your illustration for penalties

-As with fixed rate mortgages, discount mortgage terms typically last between 6 months and five years.
+Discount terms typically last between 3 months and five years.
 The level of discount will vary too, usually according to the length of term.

 This type of mortgage, especially the shorter term products, are popular with those who move house and want to spend money in the first few months on home improvements.
 They are also popular with those who want a few months to recover from the expenses incurred when purchasing a new home.